phsiao/idxdo/README.md

 ---

-Gitcoin Passport issues stamps for identities that they can verify about you.
+Gitcoin Passport issues stamps for identities that they can verify about you, such as your Facebook user id, Gmail email address, and Twitter handle.
+Gitcoin then calculates trust score from the stamps --- it would filter out stamps that share the same external identities with other Gitcoin Passports to mitigate obvious Syble attacks.

-Gitcoin can calculate trust score from the stamps.
-The Passport document is a Ceramic stream contains stamps that are in Verifiable Credential format.
-Your Passport document is linked to an IDX index that is created from your Ethereum address.
+The Passport document is stored in a Ceramic stream contains links to stamps that are in Verifiable Credential format.
+Your Passport document is linked from an IDX index that is created from your Ethereum address.

-So knowing an Ethereum address would allow anyone to retrieve their Gitcoin Passport document.
-The document can then be backed up or send to another relying party if they trust Gitcoin to verify and sign those stamps correctly.
+So knowing an Ethereum address would allow anyone to retrieve its Gitcoin Passport document if it has one.
+The document can then be backed up.
+You can also use it as a proof that you have identities that are verified by Gitcoin, and if the verifiers trust Gitcoin then they might be able to trust you to have those identities without asking you to prove it to them again.
+Note that the stamp does not reveal your identity in other community, just that you have an identity that Gitcoin was able to verify.

 Executing the command below would try to download and dump the Gitcoin Passport document to stdout.
-You can download your Passport for backup and to know what stamps Gitcoin have issued to you.
+You can back up your Passport and inspect what stamps Gitcoin have issued to you.

 ```
 $ idxdo gp dump <your etherum address starts with 0x...>
 ```

-You can then make a copy of it.

 ### Example: Gitocin Passport data walk through